Inrixia/Floatplane-Downloader/wiki/docker.md

 Setting environment variables allows you to pass in your login details, removing the need to use the quickstart prompts to login/setup the downloader.

+**Important!!** Once you have signed in once you do not need ot leave your credentials in your config!
+I reccomend removing them.

 **For login:**

 Docker CLI:

 ```dockerfile
     $ docker run \
     	-v [path]:/fp/db \